Aiden-Robinson/Sentiment-Analysis-Neural-Network-with-Tensorflow/README.md

 ## Model architecture
 ![network image](https://user-images.githubusercontent.com/106715980/179132027-0b3d2960-b66a-479f-a85e-9ba6e009e7a3.png)
 - The input is a sequence of encoded words from the review.
-Then we pass it to the embedding layer.
+Then we pass it to the embedding layer
 - The embedding layer are the words represented as vectors and helps us group similair words together to help extract meaning from the reviews
-- The next layer takes these vectors and averages them out; shrinking their data down.
+- The next layer takes these vectors and averages them out; shrinking their data down
 - The dense layer has 16 neurons, it looks for patterns of words and tries to classify them into either positive or negative reviews.
-It does this by modifying weights and biases on each connection.
+It does this by modifying weights and biases on each connection
 - The output layer gives a value between 0 and 1.
 The cloer to 1 the more positive the review is.
 An accuracy is also included

 The model is a 3 layered sequential network created with keras